-The MRS must send a standardised letter to the mandatory reporter acknowledging that a copy of the report has been forwarded to the WA Police through the joint agency childFIRST CAIT and, if further action is recommended by the MRS, states which district office the report has been referred to.
+MRS must send a standardised letter to the mandatory reporter acknowledging that a copy of the report has been forwarded to the WA Police through the joint agency childFIRST CAIT and, if further action is recommended by the MRS, states which district office the report has been referred to.

-If the report contains information which is not new and relates to a case already open to us, the MRS records the information in an interaction in Assist and send an email reference through Objective to the case manager.
+If the report contains information which is not new and relates to a case already open to us, MRS records the information in an interaction in Assist and send an email reference through Objective to the case manager.

-If the report relates to a case already open to us, but it contains new information, the MRS create the interaction and intake as described above, and then notifies the case manager of the intake.
+If the report relates to a case already open to us, but it contains new information, MRS create the interaction and intake as described above, and then notify the case manager of the intake.
 MRS also notifies the district office of the transfer via CPFront Desk.
 All documents are stored in the relevant client file in Objective.